 Plagiarism is defined as taking credit for someone else's work or ideas.
-It is considered plagiarism if a student submits a piece of work (i.e., an essay, research paper, assignment, laboratory report) which in part or in whole is not entirely the student's own work without fully and accurately attributing those same portions to their correct source.
+It is considered plagiarism if a student submits a piece of work (e.g., an essay, research paper, assignment, laboratory report)

+which, in part or in whole, is not entirely the student's own work without fully and accurately attributing those same portions to their correct source.
 This includes information taken from the internet.

 Unless authorized by the instructor, a student is expected to do their own original work on each assignment in each class.
 A student who recycles his or her coursework from one class to another may face an allegation of academic dishonesty.
-An instructor who believes a student has committed an act of plagiarism should take appropriate action, which includes the issuing of a

-"penalty grade" for academic dishonesty.
-Article 11 of the Academic Freedom Report for Students at Michigan State University, or the "AFR," defines a penalty grade as "a grade assigned by an instructor who believes a student to have committed academic dishonesty. . ."
+An instructor who believes a student has committed an act of plagiarism should take appropriate action, which includes the issuing of a "penalty grade" for academic dishonesty.
+Article 8 of the Graduate Students Rights and Responsibilities (GSRR) at Michigan State University defines a penalty grade as "A grade assigned to a student by a faculty member based on a charge of academic misconduct."
 A penalty grade can include, but is not limited to, a failing grade on the assignment or in the course.
+If a penalty grade is given by an instructor, the instructor is required to file an Academic Dishonesty Report (ADR) with the Graduate school and can request that additional sanctions be imposed on the student.